Daniela Nicolás

-Daniela Elsa Nicolás Gómez (born 26 June 1992) is a Chilean actress, model, television presenter, and beauty pageant titleholder who was crowned Miss Universe Chile 2020.
-As Miss Universe Chile, she represented Chile at Miss Universe 2020.
+Daniela Elsa Nicolás Gómez (born 26 June 1992) is a Chilean actress, model, TV host and beauty pageant titleholder who was crowned Miss Universe Chile 2020.
+She represented Chile at Miss Universe 2020.
 Outside of pageantry, Nicolás has appeared as an actress on Chilean television series such as Mamá Mechona (2013–14), Veinteañero a los 40 (2016), and Wena profe (2017).

 Early life and education

-Nicolás was born on 26 June 1992 in Copiapó.
-She is of partial Lebanese ethnic origin.
+Nicolás was born on 26 June 1992 in Copiapó to Lebanese immigrant parents.
 After completing high school, Nicolás enrolled in a university program to study dentistry, although she later switched her studies to journalism.
 In 2013, Nicolás left university in order to begin a career in acting.
 She opted to return to her studies in 2020, enrolling in Andrés Bello National University as a journalism student.

 In 2015, Nicolás was diagnosed with the autoimmune disease undifferentiated connective tissue disease, and went on to volunteer with causes that assist children diagnosed with the disease.